 I recommend that all photographers have a blog on their website, but very few actually include one.
 The reason I recommend it is because it makes you look like even more of an expert in your industry.
 Not only can you show off beautiful images, but you can talk about how you did it.
 And, believe it or not, people are searching for a lot of “how to” topics when it comes to photography.
 People want to know how you do what you do, so why not talk about it?

-As I mentioned earlier, when you have beautiful food photography portfolio site AND it’s showing up in Google searches, it’s a golden moment for you and potential clients.
-A blog is a great way to help your portfolio site show up in searches.
+Another reason I suggest including a blog is because Google loves long-form copy and a blog is a great way to include long-form copy on your website.
+As I mentioned earlier, when you have beautiful food photography portfolio site AND it’s showing up in Google searches, it’s a golden moment for you to get some strong leads.

-But, there are also other things Google needs from your website in order for it to be rankable, so be sure to check out my blog post: How To Make Your Photography Website Show Up On Google.
+But, there are also other things Google needs from your website in order for it to rank your website in searches, so be sure to check out my blog post: How To Make Your Photography Website Show Up On Google.

 Happy Creating!

-This post contains affiliate links which means if you click or make a purchase through my site, I might make a small commission at no extra cost to you.
-I only promote products that I actually use and support.
+This post may contain affiliate links which means if you click or make a purchase through my site, I might make a small commission (at no extra cost to you).
+I only promote products and equipment that I actually use for my photography business.
+Your support helps me continue to produce educational content about photography.
+Thank you!

 All images ©Regan Baroni 2024.